Smallholder market support

 Despite producing most of the world’s food, smallholder farmers tend to be food insecure themselves: globally, they form the majority of people living in poverty.
-Helping raise their incomes and improve their livelihoods holds the key to building sustainable food systems, advancing food security and achieving Zero Hunger.
+Helping raise their incomes and improve their livelihoods holds the key to building sustainable food systems, advancing food security and ending hunger.

 The World Food Programme (WFP) is well placed to contribute to this process.
 Thanks to our large demand for staple foods, farmer-directed procurement processes and locally-geared supply chains, many smallholders gain an entry point into formal markets.
 Encouraged to form associations, they are able to negotiate better, sell more, lower their transaction costs and extend their customer base.